“Beautiful is everything one looks at with love.”Christian Morgenstern, German author and poet

 Top Five Destinations In Germany

 - Neuschwanstein Castle Is a fairy tale we all imagine in our childhood.
-To add to its magic is the rugged hills it resides in southwest Bavaria.
+To add to its magic are the rugged hills it resides in southwest Bavaria.
 Its dramatic architecture comes with some tragic history with its owner.
 This was the inspiration for Disney’s Sleeping Beauty castle.

 Did you know?